-A man-in-the-middle attack relies on taking advantage of the communication equipment being used to transmit information between parties.
+A man-in-the-middle attack relies on taking advantage of the communication equipment, transmitting information between parties.
 A VPN will mask your identity and protect you from possible exploitation.
 There are plenty of providers nowadays, to find out which VPN service will work best for you see here.

 4. Properly train your employees and have protocols in place for the handling of digital information

 You could have the best equipment and software possible for securing your online privacy and with these things you will fare well.
-However, this can all be nullified by unsafe activities carried out by you or your employees.
+However, unsafe activities carried out by employees can nullify this.

 Yes, the weakest links in your security chain are you and your employees.
-Guidelines should be put in place on how to conduct online activities as safely as possible in order to avoid exposing sensitive information.
+Online conduct should have guidelines, as it would help avoid exposing sensitive information.

 With relevant policies and guidelines in place as well as appropriate hardware and software solutions, you will have taken a giant step in securing your online privacy.